Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/viewing_metrics.md

 weight: 50
 date: 2021-08-12
 ---
-Click **Dashboard** from the platform home page.
+Click **Overview** from the platform home page.
 The **Overview** view appears.
 The Overview view displays key metric information relevant to a product line to which your organization is subscribed.

 ## Overview